 Microsoft Office 2018 – You will find Microsoft Office on nearly all the laptops, PCs, smartphones, tablets and other supporting devices.
-It is perhaps the most widely used suite.
-Microsoft Office is actually the first version that is compatible with the touchscreen devices.
 With the recent expansion of smartphones and tablets, technology has changed a lot.
 Microsoft Office has managed to stay in the competition by not ignoring the requirements of fingertip operators.
-Obviously no one wants to stay out-dated and miss sales.
-The major productivity suites – databases, presentations, spreadsheets, word processing and so on don’t need any sort of radical reinvention.
-The reason is that these suites have already met their platonic ideal.
+No one wants to keep out-dated and miss sales.

 Microsoft Office Updates

-Microsoft updates their suites after every couple of years in order to blend in the latest standards of technology, allow better user experience and make sure that the applications run smoothly.
-The 2018 version has some interesting graphics and the contrast between different colors, allows an easy navigation through multiple interfaces.
+Microsoft updates their suites after every couple of years to blend in the latest standards of technology, allow better user experience and make sure that the applications run smoothly.
+The 2018 version has some impressive graphics, and the contrast between different colors allows easy navigation through multiple interfaces.
 Nearly all of the changes streamline the Microsoft Office experience.
-For touch screen users a little adjustment has been made through which, every element becomes easier to be dealt with the help of your fingers.
 You can easily edit PowerPoint 2018 slides and highlight cells in Excel.
 To have the real experience, you need to use Microsoft Office with a physical mouse and keyboard.

-Much anticipated improvement was made by introducing a new subscription service called ‘Office 365’, which carries a cost of $100.
-By using this app your office becomes an internet based app through which, you can use office from any internet based system, get regular updates, develop coordination and save documents in Cloud.
+By using this app, your office becomes an internet based app through which, you can use office from any Internet-based system, get regular updates, develop coordination and save documents in Cloud.

 Should I Buy It?

-Office 365 and Office are well-integrated.
 All of the features work well in both forms.
-There is no sort of any shortcoming or a major bug in the Microsoft Office that would hamper your activities – offline or online.
-As advertised, all of the core functions work in a perfect manner.
+There is no sort of any shortcoming or a significant bug in the Microsoft Office that would hamper your activities – offline or online.
+As advertised, all of the core functions work correctly.
 Now, the question is to have it or not?
-Well it depends on your usage.
+Well, it depends on your usage.
 Professionals and even some students will need a complete range of Office suite services.
-For the simple users the online Google Docs is fine, but professionals will definitely need the Office 365.
-Most of us use spreadsheets and word processors on daily basis, but don’t need Cloud services, plug-ins of different types and rich formatting options provided by Office 365 and Office .
-And yes, Microsoft Office upgrade is also must for Windows 7 and Windows 8 users for optimum performance.